dusty-nv/jetson-inference/docs/imagenet-console-2.md

 <img src="https://raw.githubusercontent.com/dusty-nv/jetson-inference/python/docs/images/imagenet_coral.jpg" width="650">

+Feel free to experiment with using the different models and see how their accuracies and performance differ.

 Next, we'll go through the steps to code your own image recognition program from scratch, first in Python and then C++.